gabipayan/Module-1-Challenge/01-HTML-Git-CSS/01-Activities/21-Evr_Git-Guide/README.md

 In this activity, we will explore configuring the local Git default branch to `main`.
 We will also review another way to create a repository, using the `git init` command.
 Lastly, we will review the `git pull` command.

 Git is an important tool that allows developers to track and store versions of content.
 It also enables you to collaborate and share code with others.
 During this boot camp, you'll use Git to share code via a class repository, which you'll be required to pull down before each class.
-In addition, for each Challenge, you'll provide the grading team with a link to the GitHub repository that contains your code.
+In addition, for the Challenges that aren't autograded, you'll provide a link to the GitHub repository that contains your code.

 For more information, review the [Full-Stack Blog guide on getting started with Git](https://coding-boot-camp.github.io/full-stack/git/getting-started-with-git).